 “Good services, nice group of people, overall happy with my experience.”

-A chronic swelling of a limb usually caused by damage to the lymph vessels from radiation, trauma, or a genetic defect.
-Compression therapy, manual lymph drainage massage, exercise, and skin care techniques are used to reduce the swelling and prevent its return.
+A chronic swelling of the arm, leg, trunk and/or head and neck usually caused by damage to the lymph vessels from radiation, trauma, or a genetic defect.
+Compression therapy, manual lymph drainage massage, exercise, and skincare techniques are used to reduce the swelling and prevent its return.

-TMD is comprised of any disorder or misalignment of the tendons, teeth, ligaments, or posture that places undue stress onto the joint.
+Temporomandibular Joint (TMJ) Dysfunction consists of any disorder or misalignment of the tendons, teeth, ligaments, or positioning that places undue stress on the joint and can cause pain, clicking and locking of the jaw.
 Your physical therapist will visit with you to assess your symptoms and discuss problem areas.
 Then an evaluation will be done, looking at jaw movement as well as surrounding joints and muscles of the neck, shoulders, and possibly the rib cage, back and other areas that can all have attachments that affect positioning of the Temporal Mandibular Joint.

-A common syndrome characterized by long term body-wide pain and tenderness in joints, muscles, tendons, and other soft tissue.
-Therapists will work with each patient individually as this condition affects each person differently.
-They work to find positions of comfort to release tension, improve muscle function, and improve posture.
+A common syndrome characterized by long-term widespread pain and tenderness in joints, muscles, tendons, and other soft tissue.
+Fibromyalgia is a complex condition, but the cause is thought to be due to abnormalities of the central nervous system, leading to increased sensitivity and amplified pain signals.
+Therapists will work with each patient individually, as this condition affects each person differently.
+They work to find positions of comfort to release tension, improve muscle function, promote desensitization of nerves/nervous system, and help individuals practice management techniques such as progressive muscle relaxation and mindfulness.
 Pool therapy often aides in the treatment and provides a continuum to keep symptoms at bay throughout your life.
-Therapy can teach you how to decrease pain and then manage symptoms on your own.
+These techniques may help balance various stress chemicals, such as cortisol and adrenaline, which also impact sleep, appetite, body weight and temperature.
+Therapy can teach you how to decrease pain and manage symptoms on your own.

-Neurological conditions, including cerebral vascular accidents (stroke), Parkinson’s Disease, Multiple Sclerosis, traumatic brain injuries and many other diagnoses can be treated through our therapists by providing neuromuscular training to regain or retrain the nerve and muscles communication Therapy services provided are individualized to each patient.
-Therapy may include flexibility, muscle activation and strengthening, cognitive training, daily activities.
+Neurological conditions, including cerebral vascular accidents (stroke), Parkinson’s Disease, Multiple Sclerosis, traumatic brain injuries, and many other diagnoses can be treated through our therapists by providing muscular training to regain or retrain the nerve and muscles communication.
+Therapy services provided are individualized to each patient.
+Therapy may include flexibility, muscle activation, and strengthening, cognitive training, daily activities.